Synchronized step multilevel Markov chain Monte Carlo: Background

-where $\hat{Q}_{\ell}$ denotes the estimator of the quantity of interest at levels $\ell = 0,1,\dots,L$ and $f(.)$ is a function that combines these estimators.
+where $\hat{Q}_{\ell}$ denotes the estimator of the QoI at levels $\ell = 0,1,\dots,L$ and $f(\cdot)$ is a function that combines these estimators.
 The goal of the fusion estimator is to reduce the variance of the estimator $\hat{Q}^{\text{MF}}_L$ by exploiting the correlation between the estimators $\hat{Q}_{\ell}$ at different levels.
-Both the choice of the function $f(.)$ and the correlation between the multi-fidelity estimators play a crucial role in determining the efficiency of the estimator.
+Both the choice of the function $f(\cdot)$ and the correlation between the multi-fidelity estimators play a crucial role in determining the efficiency of the estimator.